lithops-cloud/lithops/README.md

 ## Documentation

-For documentation on using Lithops, see [latest release documentation](https://lithops-cloud.github.io/docs/) or [current github docs](docs/user_guide.md).
+For documentation on using Lithops, see [latest release documentation](https://lithops-cloud.github.io/docs/)

 If you are interested in contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Additional resources

 ### Blogs and Talks